2006 British cabinet reshuffle: Chief Secretary to the Treasury

 Stephen Timms was promoted to Cabinet rank to become the new Chief Secretary to the Treasury, replacing Des Browne.
 Timms had served in the Treasury twice before, in the more junior office of Financial Secretary to the Treasury, and was Minister for Pensions before the reshuffle.
 This was Timms' first Cabinet appointment.

 Minister for Europe, attending Cabinet

 Geoff Hoon, formerly Leader of the House of Commons and Lord Privy Seal, became the new Minister for Europe at the Foreign Office.
 Initial reports billed him as "Secretary of State for Europe", which may have been his understanding at the time he left Downing Street.
-Although he continues to attend the Cabinet, he had lost his Cabinet vote, and his new position was a substantial demotion.
+Although he continued to attend the Cabinet, he had lost his Cabinet vote, and his new position was a substantial demotion.